hipe/tmx/lib/skylab/headless/doc/issues/154-the-control-flow-method-naming-idiomspace.md

-the short answer is "probably yes." because calling any form of a "resolve" method generally means you are doing some non-deterministic or (perhaps only slightly) non-trivial amount of work, then there is always a chance that you will want to emit informational events (if for exaple you want to state explicitly that you are loading some default object because one was not stipulated specifically in the request.)
+the short answer is "probably yes." because calling any form of a "resolve" method generally means you are doing some non-deterministic or (perhaps only slightly) non-trivial amount of work, then there is always a chance that you will want to call_digraph_listeners informational events (if for exaple you want to state explicitly that you are loading some default object because one was not stipulated specifically in the request.)